sandark7/csso-loader/README.md

 };
 ```

-Also you can pass `debug` parameter to `csso` object in webpack options.
+Also you can set `debug` option in `csso` object of webpack config.
 It can be boolean or a positive number from 1 to 3 (greater number for more details).

 ``` javascript